stevewang1/hf-space-keep-alive/README.md

 ---

-**Note**: This workflow helps prevent your Space from going inactive, but cannot prevent other Hugging Face resource limitations.
+**Note**: These workflows help prevent services from going inactive, but cannot prevent other platform-specific resource limitations.